NeuRoNeLab/.github/profile/README.md

 ## Research Projects

 Our laboratory is involved in several research projects related to our research interests, including:
+- ElegansNet: a deep learning model inspired by the nervous system of the C. Elegans nematode worm.
+The model incorporate evolutionary pressure features in its structure, allowing it to process the information in very efficient and effective way ([ArXiv scientific report link](https://arxiv.org/abs/2304.13538)).

 <!--

 - **Bio-Inspired Deep Neural Networks for Image Analysis**: In this project, we are developing bio-inspired deep neural networks that can accurately analyze complex image data, such as medical images, to assist in disease diagnosis and treatment.